Michigan Man Accused of Murdering Wife by Putting Lethal Dose of Heroin in Her Cereal

 The Genesee County Medical Examiner ruled Christina’s death an accidental overdose, though her family never knew her to be a drug user.
 Now, prosecutors say Christina’s family members long had their suspicions about the shocking death.

-In October 2014, Christina’s siblings approached local police and said Jason had previously made remarks about “getting rid of Christina Harris” and alleged he had been seeing other women before his wife’s death.
+In October 2014, Jason Harris’ siblings approached local police and said Jason had previously made remarks about “getting rid of Christina” and alleged he had been seeing other women before his wife’s death, police said.
 Christina’s mother also told authorities that her daughter “seemed fine” one day before her death, contradicting Jason’s story.

-Jason’s co-workers recalled him saying he had spiked his wife’s water with Xanax pills, and asked what pills were odorless and tasteless so he could move her body without her knowing.
+Jason’s co-workers recalled him saying he had spiked his wife’s water with Xanax pills, and asked what pills were odorless and tasteless.
 He was also accused of offering a hit man and his fellow co-worker $5,000 to kill Christina.

 “We believe Jason Harris murdered his wife,” Genesee County Prosecutor David Leyton told reporters Tuesday.
 “We believe he put heroin into her cereal and milk the night that she died after getting it from someone, thinking it would be tasteless and odorless much like he had asked his coworkers multiple times.”